 Things to Think About When Taking Kids

 My daughter didn’t understand why people were bowing and buying flowers.
 I admit that I was also surprised by the great level of affection that so many people in line still harbor for Chairman Mao.
 We have a number of books about Mao and a few vintage propaganda posters from our time in Hong Kong.
-Though we’ve never gone into great detail with her about who Mao was, she understands how he is viewed by the West and was more disturbed by the show of affection toward him than she was about seeing his actual body.
+Though we’ve never gone into great detail with her about who Mao was, she understands how the West views him and was more disturbed by the show of affection toward him than she was about seeing his actual body.
 I had to answer a lot of, “Why?” questions throughout the remainder of our journey.

 We’re in a slightly different situation in that my daughter self-identifies as Chinese because she was born in Hong Kong.
 And, she’s very, very proud to be Chinese.
 The Chairman Mao Memorial Hall was just a confusing experience for her and I suspect other kids might feel the same way.